zephinzer/gtcdk8s/03-provisioning/ACTIVITY-02.md

 The example application can be found at `./example-app` relative to this directory.

+Your primary task is to create a `docker-compose.yml` located at `./example-app/provisioning/compose/docker-compose.yml` to run the application.

 ## 2.1 Understanding the Application
 From the files in `./example-app`, we are looking at a JavaScript application - we observe a `./package.json` which is the dependency specification file for Node apps.